openfaas/openfaas.github.io/_posts/2023-09-18-confluent-kafka.md

 For testing, Confluent recommend using the *Global access* key.

-Save the Key as "kafka-broker-username.txt"
+Save the Key as `kafka-broker-username.txt`

-Save the Secret as "kafka-broker-password.txt"
+Save the Secret as `kafka-broker-password.txt`

 Add a description such as "openfaas" or "kafka-connector"

-Next, click *Cluster Settings, and under *Endpoints* copy the *Bootstrap server* value.
+Next, click *Cluster Settings*, and under *Endpoints* copy the *Bootstrap server* value.

 This will look like `pkc-l6wr6.europe-west2.gcp.confluent.cloud:9092`.